 Autumn is such a cozy, quiet time of year, and if I had to assign a mood to autumn, it’d be cozy nostalgia, wrapped up in a sweater with a warm drink and a hot bowl of soup.

 I love walking in the autumn sunsets, flowers, and leaves, and find them even more enjoyable with crisp wind on my face.

 As you can tell, I’m a bit obsessed with autumn…and the soup that comes along with it!

 This Simple Sicilian Chicken Soup is Perfect for Cooler Days

 This soup is a delight, as it’s a sensation for your taste buds (so tasty!) and your eyes (so colorful!)

-I used ditalini pasta, which is a classic Italian soup pasta, but you could easily swap it for penne, rotini or macaroni, too.
+I often use ditalini pasta, which is a classic Italian soup pasta.
+But this time I didn’t have any, so I swapped for penne.
+You could also use rotini or macaroni, too.

 |Prep Time: 15 mins|

 |Total Time: 1 hour 5 mins|

 - 1/2 pound pasta (ditalini, penne, macaroni or rotini)